Remodeling in Richmond, Virginia

 Richmond is rich with culture and offers endless entertainment through museums, parks, festivals and more.
 Several parks are located along the James River, and the James River Parks System offers bike trails, hiking and nature trails, and many scenic overlooks along the river’s route through the city.
 The James River has the only class III and IV urban rapids in the entire country.

 Two other popular parks in the city are Byrd Park and Maymont located near the Fan District.
 Byrd Park features a one-mile running track, with exercise stops, a public dog park, and a number of small lakes.
-Prominently featured in the park is the World War 1Memorial Carillion, built in 1926 as a memorial to those that died in the war.
+Prominently featured in the park is the World War 1Memorial Carillion, in 1926 as a memorial to those that died in the war.
 Maymont, located adjacent to Byrd Park, is a 100-acre Victorian estate with a museum, formal gardens, native wildlife exhibits, nature center, carriage collection, and children’s farm.
-Learn more about Richmond on their website.
+Learn more about the historic city of Richmond here.

 “Aaron has completed quite a few projects for me including bathroom and kitchen tile work, a marble mosaic floor, composite decking, porch rescreening, a closet addition, plaster repair, masonry work, plumbing, carpentry and gutter work.
 His prices are competitive and I find him to be very trustworthy, enough so that he has a key to my home if I am unable to be there when he comes to do a job for me.”